32 C

 In his formal communication notifying lawmakers, Trump said the threat posed by Iran had become “untenable” despite attempts to pursue a diplomatic solution.

-The notification was submitted as Congress prepared to consider a war powers resolution that could limit the president’s authority to continue military operations without explicit approval.
+Congress is set to consider a war powers resolution that could limit the president’s authority to continue military operations without explicit approval.
+This move comes as lawmakers question the administration’s longer-term strategy.
 Lawmakers who attended a classified briefing by senior officials said questions remained about the administration’s longer-term strategy.

 The United States and Israel began striking Iranian targets on Saturday.
 Tehran responded with missile and drone attacks on Israel and Gulf states aligned with Washington.